crash180/LifeUp-Wiki/docs/en/guide/background_running.md

 ### Common ways to keep the app running in the background

-1. Check your BATTERT options in the system SETTINGS app and disable the battery optimization for LifeUp.
+1. Check your BATTERY options in the system SETTINGS app and disable the battery optimization for LifeUp.
 2. Lock LifeUp in your multitasking pane.
 3. Enable the `Quick Add notification` in the Task Setting screen.